PoCInnovation/DagViz/README.md

 ## Get involved

-You're invited to join this project !
+You're invited to join this project!
 Check out the [contributing guide](./CONTRIBUTING.md).

 If you're interested in how the project is organized at a higher level, please contact the current project manager.